 Interested in joining the Kim lab?
 Click here for quick tips on how to contact me for both grad school and undergrad opportunities.
 In general, sending me a cover letter describing your research interests, unofficial copies of transcripts, and CV are enough to get the conversation going!
 For specific opportunities, see below.

-Prospective graduate students
+Prospective graduate students (CLOSED)

 I currently do not have any opportunities for graduate students now.
 Please come back to this site when opportunities become available.

 I currently do NOT have funding for postdocs.
 Please come back to this site when opportunities become available.
 I am happy to help write fellowships such as the USDA postdoctoral fellowships (closed for 2022), NSF postdoctoral fellowship (closed for 2022), and L’Oreal Postdoctoral Women in Science fellowship (closed for 2022) and the Smith Conservation Postdoctoral Fellowship (closed for 2022).